ashleychontos/pySYD/docs/quickstart.rst

 Measuring the granulation time scales is of course limited by the time series baseline but in general, we can resolve up to 3 Harvey-like components (or laws) at best (for now anyway).
-For more information about the Harvey model, please see the original paper here_.
+For more information about the Harvey model, please see the original paper here_ as well as its application in context .
 Therefore we use all this information to guess how many we should observe and end up with

 .. math::